How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decision making?

 BSc Accounting and Finance students can also take advantage of the services offered by the Student Development Team, including: careers advice; work experience; internships; placements; and voluntary opportunities.

-I chose to study Accounting and Finance because at sixth form I studied accounting, business, economic, maths and further maths so all my subjects were linked to accounting and finance.
+I chose to study Accounting and Finance because at sixth form I studied accounting, business, economics, maths and further maths so all my subjects were linked to accounting and finance.
 I realised I liked the subject and chose to study further at university.

-I love maths, however, enjoying and loving maths does not equal to being good at maths!
+I love maths, however, enjoying and loving maths does not equal being good at maths!
 But, you’ve got to do something you enjoy.
 I was doing just BSc Accounting at first but at the end of my first year I changed my degree to BSc Accounting and Finance because I really enjoyed the finance modules in my first year because there was loads of algebra and maths in it so I thought “why don’t I take that up?”.
 It adds a little more spice to my degree, it’s a dual degree so I can go to both branches and it gives me more options.

 Fia Almanda, BSc Accounting and Finance, 2019